Let’s Talk About High Cholesterol

 Niacin

-Prescription-strength niacin, which is a B vitamin, can cut production of both VLDL and LDL cholesterol in the liver, lowering triglycerides by 20 to 50%, as well as boosting good HDL.
-Note: If you have heart disease, diabetes, liver issues, or bleeding problems, you shouldn’t take this drug.
+Prescription-strength niacin, which is a B vitamin, works by blocking the way in which your liver makes cholesterol, according to the National Library of Medicine.
+It’s been shown to lower triglycerides by 20% to 50% as well as decrease LDL and VLDL levels and boost HDL.
+Note: If you have heart disease, diabetes, a liver condition, or bleeding problems, you shouldn’t take this drug.

 Flushing